GiancarloFusiello/The_battle_of_the_hashtags/README.md

 # The battle of the hashtags

 A django application that periodically checks the number of typos for all tweets that contain a given hashtag over a given period of time.
-In a "battle", at the end of the battle period, the number of typos are compared and the hashtag with the most typos is the winner.
+In a "battle", at the end of the battle period, the number of typos are compared and the hashtag with the least typos is the winner.

 ### requirements
 * python 3+